 The project was divided into two phases: 1) the construction of a new wastewater collection and conveyance system for the community of La Union; and 2) the future expansion of the West Mesa WWTP.
 The components of the wastewater collection and conveyance system included installation of 42,000 linear feet of 8” gravity lines, 46,100 linear feet of force mains of varying diameters, as well as construction of five lift stations.
 The proposed treatment components included construction of a fourth sequence batch reactor (SBR) train with 150,000 gpd capacity, improvements to laboratory facilities, an effluent pond that would discharge to an irrigated field and an additional sludge drying bed.

-This project will provide residents with first-time wastewater collection and treatment services thereby significantly reducing public health and safety risks.
+The project provided first-time wastewater collection and treatment services to residents, thereby significantly reducing public health and safety risks.

 |Other Funding Partners||

 New Mexico Environment Department (NMED) - Revolving Fund Program